studoverse/katerbase/README.md

 #### throw on duplicate _id
 When calling `insertOne(document = Book().apply { _id = "the_hobbit" }, upsert = false)` and a document with the _id "the_hobbit" already exists, the document won't get updated.
 Instead, a `DuplicateKeyException` will be thrown.

 This is useful when you do not expect that duplicates will happen.
-[Failing fast can reduce debugging’s cost, and pain, significantly](https://www.martinfowler.com/ieeeSoftware/failFast.pdf).
+[Failing fast can reduce debugging’s cost and pain significantly](https://www.martinfowler.com/ieeeSoftware/failFast.pdf).

 #### handle duplicate _id in Kotlin
 When calling `insertOne(document: Book().apply { _id = "the_hobbit" }, onDuplicateKey: { ... })` and a document with the _id "the_hobbit" already exists, the document won't get updated.
-Instead, the `onDuplicateKey` lambda gets executed.
+Instead, the `onDuplicateKey` lambda gets called.

-This is useful if you expect that duplicates might happen, and you can resolve that duplicates on your own by writing Kotlin code and e.g. use an [updateOne](#updateone) operator in the `onDuplicateKey` lambda.
+This is useful if you expect that duplicates might happen, and you can resolve that duplicates on your own by writing Kotlin code and e.g. use an [updateOne](#updateone) operation in the `onDuplicateKey` lambda.

-Note that the `onDuplicateKey` lambda is not atomically executed but called after the `insertOne` call at the MongoDB.
-If you can archive an atomic update query without the need of custom Kotlin logic use [updateOneOrInsert](#updateoneorinsert).
+Note that the `onDuplicateKey` lambda is not atomically executed but called after MongoDB finishes the `insertOne` call.
+If you can archive an atomic update query without the need of custom Kotlin logic use [updateOneOrInsert](#updateoneorinsert) instead.

 ### findOneOrInsert